josephluck/linux-config/README.md

 ### Adjust theming / DPI

 Run `xfce4-appearance-settings`
 Adjust the DPI according to your needs.
+96 is good for MBP, resolution-wise, 1920x1200 seems to work well.

 ### Reboot